melwinVincent/ionic4-star-rating/README.md

 ```

-#### Step-2.2 : importy SharedModule in the module.ts of your parent component
+#### Step-2.2 : import SharedModule in the module.ts of your parent component

 ```
 import { IonicModule } from '@ionic/angular';